 Find the downloadable Progenitor Art & Literary journal 2018 PDF, our 2018 edition gallery of art and photography, interviews with writers and artists, and an archive of past Progenitor issues at our Progenitor Art & Literary Journal website, Progenitor Online.

 The American Scholastic Press Association awards Progenitor's 2018 issue First Place with Special Merit and Best Story for "Eden" by Darryl Halbrooks.
 Congratulations!

 Take the Class and Be the Creator of Progenitor!

 ENG 231 Literary Magazine, Spring Semester

 Consider this a job, not a class.
 The Progenitor Staff follows a master calendar in order to create a print and digital journal and an online website.
-The staff collaborates with the graphic design MDG Capstone 281 class from the ground up.
+The staff collaborates with the graphic design MGD Capstone 281 class from the ground up.
 You'll learn the editorial process involved in preparing a literary magazine for publication.
 You'll be involved with the process of selecting material (fiction, nonfiction, poetry, and visual art) to be published in the journal, as well as in the making of design, layout, and production decisions to prepare a manuscript for publication.
 You'll learn how to collaborate as a team with writers, journalists, editors, and graphic designers.
 You will interview authors and artists, re-design the Progenitor Online website, and host a release party celebration.
 Great hands on experience for those interested in the publishing field--whether you want work for a magazine or publish in one.
 Terrific addition to your resume.
-Contact Kathy Winograd at email@example.com for details.
+Contact Jamey Trotter at firstname.lastname@example.org for details.

 Class is open to ACC registered students and to non-credit students through ACC Community Ed.